Fright Night (album)

 Fright Night is the first studio album by the power metal band Stratovarius, released in May 1989 by Columbia Records.
 A remastered edition was issued in 1993.

+Cover art

+The cover art for Fright Night was created by British fantasy artist Patrick Woodroffe.
+Known for his surreal and gothic style, Woodroffe's artwork for the album reflects a dark and supernatural aesthetic.

 Critical reception

 Antti J. Ravelin at AllMusic gave Fright Night 2.5 stars out of 5, describing it as lacking variety and criticising the band for not playing particularly well together.
 He nonetheless recommended the album for fans of 1980s heavy rock, saying that it was an important part of Stratovarius' discography.